snz-lan/MDP_assess/README.md

 ```
 ## Usage

 Once installed, you can import the package and use the algorithms.
-Below are examples of how to use the **Value Iteration** and **Policy Iteration** algorithms.
+Below are examples of how to use the **Value Iteration**  algorithm.

 ### Value Iteration